deepstreamIO/ds-demo-retrospective-board/README.md

 }, true );
 ```

-Note how we prevent jQuery to update the dom directly.
-This is because we are using using the record our single source of truth.
+Note how we prevent jQuery from updating the DOM directly.
+This is because we are using the record as our single source of truth.
 By doing so our code will process things the same way regardless of whether the action happened remotely or locally.
-This is always a great way to consume changes, otherwise your code will become cluttered with unwanted conditions.
+This is a great way to consume changes, otherwise your code will become cluttered with unwanted conditions.

-Great, so we now have a board!
-Let's look at adding a tiny bit of permissions now were are familiar with the cards json structure.
+Perfect, our board starts to look presentable!
+Let's look at adding a tiny bit of permissions now we're are familiar with the card's JSON structure.

 ###### Permissions

-Deepstream comes with a powerful permissioning language called **Valve**, which can be used to create rules to allow/deny all possible client actions.
+Deepstream comes with a powerful permissioning language called [**Valve**](https://deepstream.io/tutorials/core/permission-conf-simple/), which can be used to create rules to allow/deny all possible client actions.

 Going back to our last requirement, we want to only allow the creator to update their own cards.
+Since we've made the username part of the recordname, this is rather straight forward.
 Let's take a look at how we can implement that in our `pemission.yml` config file.

 ```yaml
 record: